andrewt3000/MachineLearning/README.md

 Machine Learning is a sub-field of artificial intelligence that uses data to train predictive models.

+#### Types of machine learning problems
+Machine learning problems are categorize as discriminative or generative.

 #### Types of machine learning
 1. Supervised learning - learns from labeled training data.
 2. Unsupervised learning - learns from unlabled training data.
 Examples include Principal component analysis and clustering.
 3. Reinforcement learning - Maximize a reward.
 An agent interacts with an environment and learns to take action by maximizing a cumulative reward.
 4. Transfer learning - storing knowledge gained while solving one problem and applying it to a different but related problem.
 5. Semi-Supervised learning - Use a mix mostly unlabeled, with a small labeled subset data.
 6. Self-supervised learnng - A form of unsupervised learning where the model is trained on a task using the data itself to generate supervisory signals, rather than relying on externally-provided labels.
-For example, predict the next word (LLM pretraining) or predict part of a masked image.
+For example, the task may be to predict the next word (LLM pretraining) or to predict part of a masked image.

-#### Types of machine learning problems
-Machine learning problems are categorize as discriminative or generative.

 #### Types of discriminative machine learning problems
 1. regression - predicting a continuous value attribute (Example: house prices)
 2. classification - predicting a discrete value.
-(Example: pass or fail, hot dog/not hot dog)
+(Example: pass or fail, hot dog/not hot dog)  Classification is further categorized as binary or multi-class classificaition.
 3. Ranking - predicting the relative order or preference of a set of items contextually.
 (Example: search engine results, or movie recommendations)

 #### Features